valohai/docs/source/guides/private-swift-container.rst

    :alt: Making the new data store default data store for the project.

-Once the store has been set up, you can set the store as your project's default store in the `Settings > Basic Information` view.
+Once the store has been set up, you can set the store as your project's default store in the `Settings > General` view.
 This ensures outputs will be stored in your Swift container.